 Bi-directional test (O-Cell)

 The Bi-directional test is an alternative for the Static Load Test for bored concrete piles.
-Characteristic of this type of pile testing is that the load is applied somewhere halfway in the pile, instead at the top of the pile.
+Characteristic of this type of pile testing is that the load is applied somewhere halfway in the pile, instead of at the top of the pile.

 Pile Integrity Testing (Sonic Integrity Testing)

-The Sonic Integrity Test has been developed by the engineers of Allnamics, somewhere in the seventies of last century.
+The Sonic Integrity Test has been developed by the engineers of Allnamics, in the seventies of last century.